-Unfortunately, ABC and more recent likelihood estimation networks \citep{Papamakarios2019} suffer from the curse of dimensionality: The larger the dataset, the larger the number of simulations required to obtain a sample that satisfies $d_i<\epsilon$.
+Unfortunately, ABC suffers from the curse of dimensionality.
+The larger the dimensionality of the data, the larger the number of simulations required to obtain a sample that satisfies $d_i<\epsilon$.
 Compressing the data to lower-dimensional summary statistics $t=t(y)$ (or summaries in short) can overcome the curse of dimensionality but leaves us with the question: How do we choose the compression function $t(y)$?